 In the design of pressed ceramic, shapes with dimensions in the pressing direction are the easiest to produce, due to the ejection of the part from the press.
 The forming process occurs by compacting ceramic powder in a given die cavity.
 The actions are all from the top and bottom with no side action available.
 The material is fed into the cavity by gravity, and the die operates (as in the illustration).

 Wall Sections: Wall sections are very important in the design of the pressed ceramic insulators.
-The ceramic composition as well as the forming process must be carefully controlled to produce extremes of wall section thickness.
-In the design of the insulator an absolute maximum length to wall section ratio is 8:1 ratio.
+The ceramic material as well as the forming process must be carefully controlled to produce extremes of wall section thickness.
+In the design of the ceramic insulator an absolute maximum length to wall section ratio is 8:1 ratio.
 As this ratio is reached, the press rate is decreased and the cost is increased due to slower pressing rates.
 The walls should be at least 5% of the length with a minimum of .030.
-Ceramic compositions are cold formed and do not flow like molded plastic materials.
+Ceramic materials compositions are cold formed and do not flow like molded plastic materials.

 Holes: Holes of a diameter of less than .020 create increased die maintenance because there is a greater chance of pin breakage, especially in thick parts over .250″.
 Distances between holes or between the holes and the OD of the part should be at least the diameter of the hole.
 Thinner sections may cause cracking during the firing procedure.
 Holes in a horizontal plane cannot be acheived in the pressing procedure but could possibly be accomplished in a secondary machining operation.
 Holes that are counterbores or blind holes should not be more than 50% of the overall length.
 If this were required, again the requirement would be a secondary machining operation.